A fascinating sub-plot to this Rugby World Cup is the story of the Irish names involved.

-Being in the team bus whilst getting escorted into Murrayfield by a pipe marching band would give anyone butterflies.
+Looking back at the Six Nations, being in the team bus whilst getting escorted into Murrayfield by a pipe marching band would give anyone butterflies.
 Looking out at the excited faces makes you remember what you’re working for.
 These past few weeks have been some of the most exciting weeks of my coaching career to date.
 Every day brings a new challenge and you certainly gain an appreciation of the smaller details.
 Working with Conor, Marius, Mike, Pete and the other coaching staff I have learned so much about rugby.
 These guys are some of the greats of the game, while Sergio is arguably one of the greatest players to ever play the game.

 I was given the advice to try to be the dumbest person in the room as often as possible in your life, this way you are always learning.
 With these guys around me every day it is impossible not to learn about what it takes to thrive at the top of professional sport and everything that comes with that.